chenyiqun/chenyiqun/_pages/about.md

 * **Huawei** (Noah's Ark Decision Making & Reasoning Lab): Multi-Agent Reinforcement Learning (MARL).
 * **DiDi Chuxing** (Ride-hailing Dept.): Pick-up/Drop-off location recommendation.

-*From Contributor to Leader*: Throughout these projects, my role has evolved from a core contributor to a **Team Lead**.
-This journey has equipped me with extensive practical experience in system design and cross-team collaboration.
-*(Stay tuned!
-A wave of exciting research results and products from these collaborations will be released soon.)*

 ### 👨‍🎓 Job Market: Fall 2026 Internship